CliMA/ClimaOcean.jl/README.md

 ## Why?
 What's the difference between ClimaOcean and [Oceananigans](https://github.com/CliMA/Oceananigans.jl)?

-`Oceananigans` is a general-purpose package for ocean-flavored fluid dynamics.
+`Oceananigans` is a general-purpose library for ocean-flavored fluid dynamics.
-`ClimaOcean` _specializes_ `Oceananigans` for a specific application: realistic ocean simulations, and coupled ocean + sea ice simulations.
+`ClimaOcean` implements a framework for driving realistic Oceananigans simulations with prescribed atmospheres, and coupling them to prognostic sea ice simulations.

+In particular, `ClimaOcean` provides `OceanSeaIceModel` that encapsulates the ocean simulation, sea ice simulation, prescribed atmospheric state, and specifies how the three communicate.
-To illustrate how `ClimaOcean` extends `Oceananigans`, we set up a model with 10 vertical levels and a horizontal grid at a 1/4-degree resolution,
+To illustrate how `OceanSeaIceModel` works, we set up a simulation on a grid with 10 vertical levels and 1/4-degree horizontal resolution:

 ```julia
 using Oceananigans